 Let us dissect this potential.
 First, we focus our attention on functional behavior.
 The potential has a periodic structure controlled by the scale $a=4\, L^2/R^4$.
 Thus, the potential will go to infinity when

 Thus, $z_\text{cutoff}$ defines a \emph{wall} that prevents modes from going beyond these points.
 For simplicity, we will fix $\gamma=0$.
-This observation leads us to the second point. \emph{This confining potential has the same behavior as the one observed for the Hardwall model} \cite{Boschi-Filho:2002wdj, Erlich:2005qh}.
+This observation leads us to the second point. \emph{This confining potential has the same behavior as the one observed for the hardwall model} \cite{Boschi-Filho:2002wdj, Erlich:2005qh}.
 A phenomenological fact supports this claim.
-The Hardwall model spectrum is defined by the zeroes of Bessel functions of the first kind as
+The hardwall model spectrum is defined by the zeroes of Bessel functions of the first kind as

 where the energy scale is fixed by the locus $z_\text{HW}$ of the D-brane used to cut the AdS slice.
-Therefore, the geometrical effect of intersecting a stack of D3-branes with another one of D7-branes living in a 10-dimensional Minkowski separated by a distance $L$ is \emph{equivalent} to slice the AdS$_5$ space with a hard cutoff.
-In both scenarios, the meson mass depends entirely on distance: in the D3/D7 case, $L$, and the Hardwall model case, $z_\text{HW}$.
-And both scenarios have the same behavior of the spectrum: $M_n^2\propto n^2$.
+When we consider the asymptotics of $\alpha_{1,n}$, using McMahon's formula \cite{doi:10.1098/rspa.1918.0006}, the hardwall Regge trajectory behaves as $M_n^2\propto n^2$.
+Therefore, regarding the Regge trajectories for mesons, the geometric effect of intersecting a stack of D3-branes with another one of D7-branes living in a 10-dimensional Minkowski space separated by a distance $L$ is \emph{equivalent} to slicing the AdS$_5$ space with a hard cutoff.
+In both scenarios, the meson mass depends entirely on distance: in the D3/D7 case, $L$, and the hardwall model case, $z_\text{HW}$.
+And both scenarios have the same \emph{large $n$} behavior of the spectrum: $M_n^2\propto n^2$.

-Thus, we can conclude that the bottom-up potential \eqref{D3_D7-pot} \emph{mimics} the spectroscopy of the D3/D7 system, which is a top-down scenario.
+Thus, we can conclude that the bottom-up potential \eqref{D3_D7-pot} \emph{mimics} the spectroscopy of the top-down D3/D7 system.